Teshebb/alx-system_engineering-devops/0x00-shell_basics/README.md

-1. this command display the current working directory.
-2 it will show the currently active parent directory.
+ 1.the command will dispaly the absolute path of the current working directory.